strawlab/freemovr_engine/docs/index.rst

 **Viewport** - vertices of polygon defining projection region in display coordinates (x0,y0,x1,y1,...).
 It is used to limit the region of the physical display used to illuminate a surface.
-(The FreemooVR Viewport corresponds to a 2D polygon onto which the image of the projection screen is shown.)
+(The FreemoVR Viewport corresponds to a 2D polygon onto which the image of the projection screen is shown.)